Te Wera Hauraki: Attack on Tuatini

 At an uncertain point before 1827, Te Umu-ariki of Ngāti Awa and Tūhoe was killed along with three of Te Wera's men by people of Rongowhakaata and Te Aitanga-a-Mahaki at Turihaunga (near Whāngārā) in Poverty Bay.
 Therefore, Te Wera took three canoes north to get revenge.
 He reunited with Te Kani-a-Takirau, whose Te Aitanga a Hauiti hapū joined him.
-Te Wera led his troops to Tokomaru Bay, where Ngāti Porou had gatherd at Tuatini pā under Te Rere-horua.
+Te Wera led his troops to Tokomaru Bay, where Ngāti Porou had gathered at Tuatini pā under Te Rere-horua.
 After a couple of days, the Ngāpuhi men climbed up to the walls of the fortress, threw ropes over the palisade, and used them to pull down the posts, so that they could enter the fortress.
 Te Rere-horua, Kha-wai, and others were killed.
 Te Wera returned to Te Mahia after that, but a state of hostility endured until 1838, when the people of Tokomaru Bay asked the missionary William Williams to broker a peace with Te Wera for them.

 Sometime after this, Te Wera joined Tiakitai on an expedition south to attack Hakikino at Maungarake (near Masterton in the Wairarapa).
 They captured many slaves, including the chieftainess Matahi of Ngāti Hika-rahui.